hkjamesto/assignment02/README.md

     ```

     **Discussion:**
+    I used the `phl.pwd_parcels` dataset for defining Penn's campus.
+From the columns `owner1` and `owner2`, I extract possible aliases of UPenn, such as "TRS UNIV PENN", "UNIVERSITY OF PENN", "TRUSTEES OF THE U OF PENN", etc. Then, to limit to the main campus, I only included parcels that are within 10 meters of each other, i.e., UPenn parcels that are densely clustered.
+The Penn's main campus is then defined by the convex hull of all these included parcels.

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.

     **Structure (should be a single value):**